 Internal and global stability also impact the index.
 While Australia’s is generally a stable economy, shocks emanating from the global arena may impact its major index.
 The country is a major player in the global economy, with strategic economic ties with both the West and China.
 Events on the global economic scene, such as military tension, market crashes and elections impact sentiment on Australia’s stock market, which will manifest in the price of its major index.

 Advantages of Trading ASX with AvaTrade

-- Intuitive and powerful trading platforms offering a wealth of trading strategies
+- Intuitive and powerful online trading platforms offering a wealth of trading strategies

 - Risk management tools and innovative trade entry options, such as hard and trailing stop losses as well as limit orders

-- Enjoy the safety and security of trading with a broker that is regulated on 5 continents
+- Enjoy the safety and security of trading online with a globally regulated forex trading broker. (regulated on 5 continents)

 - Gain free access to a massive collection of educational materials and to the Sharp Trader Academy

 Sign up today and enjoy the benefits of trading with a regulated, award-winning broker!